girikuncoro/talks/demo-grpc-basic/README.md

 ## Optional Challenge

+* Add one more method to `gopoints.proto` and regenerate the code.
 * Create one more client with Ruby based gRPC.
-The client should be able to get similar output to our Golang client.
+The client should be able to get similar output to our Golang client and the response of the other method you just created.
 Follow the official [Ruby tutorial](https://grpc.io/docs/quickstart/ruby.html) for reference.